Why start a new business blog?

 Leonard Nimoy is quoted as saying ” The more we share, the more we have.”

 Margaret Fuller said, “If you have knowledge, let others light their candles in it.”

-I for one hope that this blog will be my tool to share whatever I have learned about digital marketing, small business development, the Inbound Methodology and anything else of value I draw lessons from which we can all benefit.
+I for one hope that this blog will be my tool to share whatever I have learned about digital marketing, small business development, the Inbound Methodology, website marketing, and anything else of value I draw lessons from which we can all benefit.